 You could also freeze baked crinkle cookies, just be sure to have them in an air-tight container.
 When you’re ready to eat, sit them on the counter until they come up to room temperature.
 Warning though: I do find the pretty powdered sugar design doesn’t stay as nice when freezing and thawing.

-What if I don’t need these crinkle cookies to be gluten-free?
+What if I don’t need this crinkle cookie to be gluten-free?
 Just dairy and egg free?

 If you can have regular flour, then go ahead and use the same amount of flour as called for, and omit the xanthan gum.